i-himanshu29/ChaiCode-WebCohort/Redis/02.redis-server/Notes.md

 Hence Redis came and say i solved all the problem and make a standard for everyone

+# this folder in action from here ->
+# Docker compose file
+create a docker-compose.yml file and installed
+- docker pull redis
+- docker compose up -d

+dependencies -
+- pnpm i ioredis

+Run : pnpm dev

+You can Start a new Server : export PORT = 8001 && pnpm dev You can Start a new Server : export PORT = 8002 && pnpm dev

+In both the cases cache hit

+Now this is distributed

 # Valkey
 valkey is a dropin replacement for redis